helios-worldwide/onepage-scroll-delete/README.md

+Simple fork from One Page Scroll 1.3.1 by Pete R.
+Now if you add "scrollable" class to a section, onepage-scroll is disabled up to the end of the scrolling section.
+Works also on touch.

 #One Page Scroll 1.3.1 by Pete R.
 Create an Apple-like one page scroll website (iPhone 5S website) with One Page Scroll plugin Created by [Pete R.](http://www.thepetedesign.com), Founder of [BucketListly](http://www.bucketlistly.com)